particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 ## React native example

 The react native example is designed to be built using [Expo](https://expo.dev/).
 Using Expo EAS is fast and easy, and eliminates the need to install the full development environments (Xcode for iOS and Android Studio for Android) because it can build in the cloud.
 The free tier allows 30 cloud builds per month, though iOS counts as 2 builds.
-You can pay on demand, or purchase a production plan with a large number of builds.
+You can also pay on demand, or purchase a production plan with a large number of builds.
 Additionally, the Expo cloud build allows you to build iOS apps from Windows, which is not normally possible.

-You can, however, export a native project that can be built with native development tools, as well.
+You can, however, export a native project that can be built with native development tools, if you prefer.

 - Download the [react native example](https://github.com/particle-iot/rn-ble-setup) from Github.
 - Make sure node 16 or above is installed with npm 8 or above.